vkhazin/elasticsearch-2d-courseware/content/chapter-07/TimelionEx.md

 1. Can add data from a World Bank, e.g. world population in billions:
      `.es(),.wbi(indicator=SP.POP.TOTL).divide(10000000)`
 1. The world bank indicators may experience intermittent issues when querying and may stop working over time
-1. You are getting the idea of a potential...
+1. You are getting the idea of a potential and complexity